DanielGardiner/Epicurve/README.md

 Contact: daniel.gardiner@phe.gov.uk

-date: 14.03.2017
+Date: 14.03.2017

-credit: this function is loosely based on the plotIncidence function created
+Credit: this function is loosely based on the plotIncidence function created
         as part of the GRINDER hackathon https://github.com/Hackout2/time

 Functon to plot epicurve